utagoeinc/AutonomousEV3Car/inverse_reinforcement_learning/README.md

-# AutonomousEV3Car
+# Inverse Reinforcement Learning
-Demo applications of autonomous, or self-driving, car by LEGO Mindstorms EV3
+Demo application of Inverse Reinforcement Learning (IRL) with a simple simulator.